Skip to content

 Baked parker house rolls in a white baking dish with honey.

-Yes, they are interchangeable in this recipe.
-Mix 1 packet of active dry yeast with warm milk and honey and let it sit for 5-10 minutes until it starts to foam.
-Once it is bubbly, mix in the flour and continue following directions as listed.
+• Instant yeast vs. active yeast: To use active yeast, mix 1 packet of active dry yeast with warm milk and honey and let it sit for 5-10 minutes until it starts to foam.
+Once it is bubbly, mix in the flour and follow recipe.

 Close up of parker house roll with butter on top.